Correlation function (statistical mechanics): Time correlation function

+The symmetrized quantum time correlation function are easier to evaluate, and the Fourier transformed relation makes them applicable in calculating spectrum, transport coefficients, etc. Quantum time correlation function can be approximated using the path integral molecular dynamics.

 Generalization beyond equilibrium correlation functions

 All of the above correlation functions have been defined in the context of equilibrium statistical mechanics.
 However, it is possible to define correlation functions for systems away from equilibrium.
 Examining the general definition of $C(r,\tau)$, it is clear that one can define the random variables used in these correlation functions, such as atomic positions and spins, away from equilibrium.
 As such, their scalar product is well-defined away from equilibrium.
 The operation which is no longer well-defined away from equilibrium is the average over the equilibrium ensemble.
 This averaging process for non-equilibrium system is typically replaced by averaging the scalar product across the entire sample.
 This is typical in scattering experiments and computer simulations, and is often used to measure the radial distribution functions of glasses.